 First responder vehicles were on the scene immediately afterwards and there were reports of a major triage operation taking place.

-Earlier, the San Francisco International Airport was closed and no flights were being allowed in or out of San Francisco International Airport after the crash.
+The San Francisco International Airport has been closed and no flights were being allowed in or out of San Francisco International Airport after the crash.

 It was believed that flights were being diverted to the airports in Oakland, California and San Jose, California.